 By the way, if you read the article I mentioned earlier, 'How to Prevent False Copyright Claims', the following step will make more sense.

 Here's what to do.
-If possible, use the information included in the copyright claim to track down the person who created the recording in question.
+If possible, track down the person who created the recording in question.
+You can use the information included in the copyright claim to find them.
 In the example above you can see the name "Alanna Zabel" and the recording name, "I Am Grateful".
 You can also see the name of the distributor (CD Baby).
 A little bit of online searching may help you find their website or perhaps their Facebook page.
 Then send that person an email that sounds like this (you can copy and paste this content if you wish):

 "To whom it may concern,